WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/table.copy x_1 x_2
 1. Let z be the current state.
-2. Assert: Due to validation, a value of value type at' is on the top of the stack.
+2. Assert: Due to validation, a value of value type num is on the top of the stack.
 3. Pop the value (at'.CONST n) from the stack.
-4. Assert: Due to validation, a value of value type at_2 is on the top of the stack.
+4. Assert: Due to validation, a value of value type num is on the top of the stack.
 5. Pop the value (at_2.CONST i_2) from the stack.
-6. Assert: Due to validation, a value of value type at_1 is on the top of the stack.
+6. Assert: Due to validation, a value of value type num is on the top of the stack.
 7. Pop the value (at_1.CONST i_1) from the stack.
 8. If ((i_1 + n) > |$table(z, x_1).REFS|), then:
   a.
 Trap.